– St. Teresa of Avila

 Here is a list of eight ways to use holy water in your everyday life:

-[Find our selection of holy water bottles and holy water fonts here.]
+[Find a selection of holy water bottles and fonts here]

 Here is a simple prayer to say when using holy water: